 - Click on Apply and OK.

-Increasing the priority of any game lets Windows know that this application needs some boost.
-Doing this will prioritize Destiny 2: Lightfall over other applications and fix the FPS drops and instability.
+Increasing the priority of any game informs Windows that this application requires a boost.
+Doing so will prioritize Destiny 2: Lightfall over other applications, resolving FPS drops and instability issues.

 - Launch Destiny 2: Lightfall.